Summary: Passions of the Soul (page 2)

 Joy manifests as warmth throughout the body.

-Love is found to cause a stronger pulse, and the digestion of meat is performed very promptly in the stomach, making this passion beneficial for health 7.
+Love produces a stronger pulse, and the digestion of meat is performed very promptly in the stomach, making this passion beneficial for health

-Even desire, though rejected by some philosophers and by the Church, is useful: When it stems from true knowledge, it cannot be evil—provided that it is not excessive and that this knowledge regulates it 10.
+Even desire, though rejected by some philosophers and by the Church, is useful: When it stems from true knowledge, it cannot be evil — provided that it is not excessive and that this knowledge regulates it

-Even unfounded love or joy have their use.
+Even unfounded love or joy has its use.

 Descartes then examines the various particular passions.

-The only thing that allows us to esteem ourselves is the presence of free will within us.
-It is the sole attribute that makes man like God.
+The only legitimate ground for self-esteem is the presence of free will within us.
+It is the one attribute that makes man resemble God.

-Generosity is the art of esteeming oneself legitimately (to the highest degree possible) without despising others.
+Generosity is the art of esteeming oneself legitimately — as highly as possible — without despising others.

 The men who are most moved by them are able to taste the sweetest pleasures in life 11.

-We should fear them all the less because we see that they are good by nature and that we have nothing to guard against but their misuses or excesses—against which the remedies I have explained might suffice: namely, by practising the separation, within ourselves, of the movements of the blood and spirits from the thoughts to which they are habitually joined 12.
+We should fear them all the less because we see that they are good by nature and that we have nothing to guard against but their misuses or excesses — against which the remedies I have explained might suffice: namely, by practising the separation, within ourselves, of the movements of the blood and spirits from the thoughts to which they are habitually joined

 1 article 34